STA 9890 - Additional Resources and Course Policies

 Academic integrity is at the core of a college or university education.
 Faculty assign essays, exams, quizzes, projects, and so on both to extend the learning done in the classroom and as a means of assessing that learning.
 When students violate the academic integrity policy (i.e., “cheat”), they are committing an act of theft that can cause real harm to themselves and others including, but not limited to, their classmates, their faculty, and the caregivers who may be funding their education.
 Academic dishonesty confers an unfair advantage over others, which undermines educational equity and fairness.
 Students who cheat place their college’s accreditation and their own future prospects in jeopardy.

-The Research Reports are “open peers”, “open book”, “open internet” but you may not use paid services or generative AI services.
+The Course Competition is “open peers”, “open book”, “open internet” but you may not use paid services or generative AI services.
 You must cite all sources used and include an acknowledgement section listing all peers with whom you collaborated.
 You do not need to acknowledge the instructor or any Piazza discussions, but you must acknowledge other faculty members or other Baruch students who help you complete your reports, even if they are not enrolled in this course.

 Academic sanctions in this class will range from an F on the Assignment to an F in this Course.
 A report of suspected academic dishonesty will be sent to the Office of the Dean of Students.